Bhupesh-V/30-seconds-of-cpp/unordered_map/count.md

 # count

 **Description :** This function is used to determine if an element is in the map.
+More verbally, this function obtains the number of elements that match a specific key, but since this container (an unordered map) does not allow for duplicates, it only returns either 1 or 0.
-It returns one if the element is in the map else it returns zero.
+So, it returns 1 if the element is in the map, else it returns 0.

 **Example** :